jalupaja/MultiTool/README.md

  [sSplitChar](#ssplitchar) | Split string at specific character(s) |
  [sRem](#srem) | Remove Specific characters of string |
  [sFont](#sfont) | Convert string to weird font |

+This tool allows input via pipe symbol("|").
+The input will function as read as the last argument!

 # Options